cbligaard/DeepTM/saved_models/README.md

-# Saved, trained models ready for download
+# Trained models for download
 This folder contains two different saved models that resulted from training of the DeepTM model.
 The two models were selected as the best CRF-model and the best non-CRF model (best meaning lowest validation loss).